Eight questions to ask before investing in gold

 Ultimately, everyone’s financial circumstances and objectives are unique, but knowledge of these parameters could prove critical in the decision-making process.

 The Perth Mint offers gold buyers a renowned range of coins and bars, issued one of the first gold ETP products in Australia, and has attracted a large international client base for its depository storage services.

 As sole owner of The Perth Mint, the Government of Western Australia guarantees all its liabilities (including unallocated metal), ensuring it is one of the lowest risk precious metals enterprises in the world.

 Other benefits include the Mint’s London Bullion Market Association-accredited refinery; the official Australian legal tender status of its bullion coin program; the lowest cost gold ETP on the Australian Securities Exchange; vaults built to the same standard as those operated by central banks; and comprehensive storage solutions including the option to invest in unallocated precious metal with zero storage fees.

 For full details see:

 Past performance does not guarantee future results.
-The information in this publication is for general information only and should not be taken as constituting professional advice from The Perth Mint.
+The information in this article and the links provided are for general information only and should not be taken as constituting professional advice from The Perth Mint.
 The Perth Mint is not a financial adviser.
-You should consider seeking independent financial advice to check how the information in this publication relates to your unique circumstances.
-All data including prices, quotes, valuations and statistics included have been obtained from sources The Perth Mint deems to be reliable, but we do not guarantee their accuracy or completeness.
-The Perth Mint is not liable for any loss caused arising from the use of, or reliance on, the information provided directly or indirectly, by use of this publication.
+You should consider seeking independent financial advice to check how the information in this article relates to your unique circumstances.
+All data, including prices, quotes, valuations and statistics included have been obtained from sources The Perth Mint deems to be reliable, but we do not guarantee their accuracy or completeness.
+The Perth Mint is not liable for any loss caused, whether due to negligence or otherwise, arising from the use of, or reliance on, the information provided directly or indirectly, by use of this article.